KrakenD Monitoring with Grafana

 • HTTP Method: GET

-3. To import the dashboard: Click the + icon in the side menu from the Grafana interface and then click Import.
+3. To import the dashboard: click the + icon in the side menu, then Import.
 Select Import via Grafana.com.
 Enter 5722 as the ID and click Load.
-Your dashboard is ready, enjoy it.
+Your dashboard is ready — enjoy.

 Resources